rafaelmardojai/firefox-gnome-theme/README.md

 	GTK_THEME=Adwaita:light firefox
 	```

-The `userContent.css` file makes all the Firefox' internal pages dark, so if you
+4. Optionally you can enable styling of Firefox' internal pages in your
-don't want them dark, just remove that file.
+`userContent.css` file.

 You might want to adjust your default link colors so they are more visible on
 dark background, either drop the code below into your